-The CMPO has developed the five-year Transportation Improvement Program (TIP).
-It is a six-year program which plans for the development of collector type roads of regional importance, highway, transit, pedestrian, and bicycle projects for urbanized areas.
+The CMPO develops both the five-year Transportation Improvement Program (TIP) and the 20-30 year long range Regional Transportation Plan (RTP).
+The TIP and RTP plans for the development of transportation facilities of regional significance, including, The CMPO has developed the five-year Transportation Improvement Program (TIP).
+It is a six-year program which plans for the development of collector type road of regional importance highway, transit, pedestrian, and bicycle projects for urbanized areas.
 The construction of 100 One hundred (100) East going south from 300 South to Providence is now complete and has had a significant impact on River Heights with increased vehicular and pedestrian traffic on 700 South due to commercial development. is imminent and will have a significant and evolving impact on River Heights over the next five to 10 years.
 At the writing of this document River Height's officials are studying the project, working with Logan City officials and designing new zoning ordinances for that area.